On the Complexity of Learning Nash Equilibria: Introduction

-We also believe that proving this {\em Impossibility Conjecture} will require the development of new types of complexity-theoretic arguments, for the following reason.
-The existence of a polynomial-time computable Nash convergent dynamic does not immediately contradict the established difficulty of computing Nash equilibria, simply because the dynamic may very well take exponentially many steps to converge.
-A new kind of hybrid topological/complexity-theoretic argument seems to be needed, treating learning algorithms as topological objects in order to establish that local polynomial-time computation creates some kind of complexity tension at remote points of a compact domain.
-In fact, we prove a result that we believe captures the mathematical and conceptual difficulty described above in complexity-theoretic terms.
-We define a proof protocol that we call {\em the proving game,} or {\bf PG}, which we believe captures the essence of a large class of black-box proofs of the Impossibility Conjecture.
+In fact, we prove a result that we believe reflects the mathematical and conceptual difficulty described above in complexity-theoretic terms.
+We define a proof protocol that we call {\em the proving game,} or {\bf PG}, which captures the essence of a large class of black-box proofs of the Impossibility Conjecture.
 We prove that the adversary in {\bf PG} has a winning strategy, a result suggesting that no black-box proof of the impossibility conjecture for nondegenerate games is likely.
-Black-box proofs are a very common way to prove complexity class collapse implications, and the only kind used so far in this line of work.
+Black-box proofs are a very common way to prove complexity class collapses, and, as far as we can see, the only kind used so far in this line of work.